Do you still spring clean like this. Alabama Author, Jean Butterworth, brings back wonderful memories.

-What about those those pant stretchers for blue jeans?
-A good spring sunny day was always just right for the blue jeans to be washed, starched and put through aluminum adjustable pant stretchers.
+What about those pant stretchers for blue jeans?
+A good spring sunny day was always just right for the blue jeans to be washed, starched, and put through aluminum adjustable pant stretchers.
 These were then placed outside to dry.
 After drying, the pants would almost stand up and walk!
 But, how my brother loved those starched blue jeans in those days.
-This is in contrast to teenage wearing their blue jeans today!
+This is in contrast to teenagers wearing their blue jeans today!

 In the spring, chores around the garden included tending to strawberry plants that had been planted in the fall.
 They needed pine straw placed around each plant to keep the strawberries off the dirt as they grew to nice plump sizes.
 This was a backbreaking job.
 Each spring the ground in the garden had to be plowed.
 Daddy would hook up ole Molly the mule to a plow and proceed to turn the earth.
 Daddy would talk to the mule and say, “Gee” and “Haw”.
 I could never remember which world meant right or which word meant left.
 He never planted the garden without referring to what condition the moon was in, particularly the full moon.
 I will never forget the fragrant smell of the freshly plowed ground.